 Having extras in case you notice wear and tear or forget to pick up a new pacifier can also help avoid last-minute store runs and late-night meltdowns!

+When used properly, pacifiers are great soothing tools — for both your little one and you!
+They are a great part of a bedtime routine, helping your baby sleep safely and comfortably.
+They can calm your little one down in stressful situations and give you a needed break from fussing.
 So, embrace the pacifier, ask for advice from fellow parents, and remember that parenting is all about finding what works for you and your baby.
 The binky is just one chapter in the incredible story of your parenting journey.
 Enjoy every moment of it, pacifiers and all!

 Leave a comment